VoidWitch/SC1015_miniproject/README.md

 As such, we have determined that random forest classifier would be the best for our scenario since it is the overall highest recall score and we can predict the likelihood of a company's bankruptcy with an acceptable level of reliability and accuracy.

 ## _Project Insights_
+- Based on our objectives and the metrics we want to use to evaluate our objectives, hyperparameter tuning may not be suitable.
+- Accuracy score is not a suitable metric if the dataset is heavily imbalanced.
+- In contrast to our initial expectations of XGBoost being the best ML model for prediction, it was outperformed by the other models when comparing recall score.
+- In terms of performance, XGBoost and Random Forest are generally considered to be more powerful and accurate than Logistic Regression, particularly when dealing with large and complex datasets.
+However, if the dataset is relatively small, Logistic Regression may be a better choice.

 ## _References_
 1. https://www.simplilearn.com/what-is-xgboost-algorithm-in-machine-learning-article#:~:text=XGBoost%20is%20a%20powerful%20open,decision%20trees%20and%20gradient%20boosting.